Deborah1-art/Student-performance-analysis/README.md

 ----
-##Insights
+ ## Insights
-1. based on overall average in each subjects, Females did better in reading and writing while Males did sightly better in Maths by 1.5% over females
+1. Based on overall average in each subjects, Females did better in reading (12%) and writing (15%) than Males, while Males scored 8% higher in Maths than females.
-2.
+2. Reading was the strongest subject with the best performance from students, with the highest average at 69.2, about 5% higher than maths and 2% higher than reading.
+3. From the analysis, it is unarguable that Students whose parents attained a Master’s degree performed up to 15% better than those whose parents stopped at high school.
+Similarly, children of parents with Associate and Bachelor’s degrees outperformed those whose parents stopped at college.
+This trend suggests that higher parental education often translates into greater emphasis on education at home, which positivly impacts students performance.
+4. Students from Group A did poorly in the exams but it gets progressively better across groups.
+Group E ranks highest with 72.8%.
+5. Students who completed the Test preparation course did 14% better than students who didn't.
+6. Nutrition played a significant role in performance.
+Students who ate a healthy, balanced diet scored 13% higher than those who relied on free or reduced lunches.